Engagement is everything on Instagram.

 Responding to comments on your posts is great.
 But do you want to know something even better?
 Engaging with the content from other accounts.

 Go all out and interact with other accounts in your niche.
-Since you are trying to improve your engagement rate, you would do more than just like posts.
-You would need to leave meaningful comments on these posts, and sometimes even share posts from these accounts.
+Since you are trying to improve your engagement rate, you should do more than just like posts.
+You need to leave meaningful comments on these posts, and sometimes even share posts from these accounts.

 8. Reply all DMs